Science and Nature

 If you are seriously interested in aphids, see also Informal observations of blackfly

 In 2019 the Royal Entomological Society announced a competition to redesign the garden at its new headquarters in St Albans.
 I collaborated with Stuart Reynolds, an Emeritus Professor of entomology, in submitting a bid.
 It involved all our knowledge of ecological landscape construction and details of insect ecology and behaviour.
+And we won!
 Here it is: